Street Guide/Thomas Guide Digital Edition

 Q: What happened to the Thomas Guide DE?

-A: With the 2004 year products the Thomas Guide DE is now known as the Street Guide Digital Edition.
-The program is the same, (with some new features), and you will find them in Thomas Guide Book w/Cd-Rom Combos or Rand McNally Street Guides w/Cd-Rom Combo versions.
+A: With the 2004 year products the Thomas Guide DE became known as the Street Guide Digital Edition.
+The program was the same, (with some new features), and you would find them in Thomas Guide Book w/Cd-Rom Combos or Rand McNally Street Guides w/Cd-Rom Combo versions.
+The cd-roms were discontinued in 2008.

 Q: Does Thomas Bros.
 Maps have a Macintosh version of the Street Guide DE?